-Peatland is a general term for a wide range of peat soils and habitats that occupy more than 20% of Scotland's land area9.
-Scotland holds around 60% of the UK's peatlands soils10.
-Peatland has been identified as a national conservation priority within Scotland's National Peatland Plan (SNPP), for its importance for biodiversity, water quality, and as a carbon store4.
+Peatland is a general term for a wide range of peat soils and habitats that occupy more than 20% of Scotland's land area.
+Scotland holds around 60% of the UK's peatlands soils.
+Peatland has been identified as a national conservation priority within Scotland's National Peatland Plan (SNPP), for its importance for biodiversity, water quality, and as a carbon store.
 The most extensive and deepest peat soils occur under blanket bog and raised bogs.
 These habitats cover an area of around 1.9 million hectares in Scotland and are recognised as internationally important under the EU Habitats Directive (as a priority habitat included on Annex 1 of the Directive).
-Blanket bog is also listed on the Scottish Biodiversity List11 and for Skye and Lochalsh12 is subject to a Habitat Action Plan (HAP) (as part of the Mountain and Moorland HAP).
+Blanket bog is also listed on the Scottish Biodiversity List and for Skye and Lochalsh is subject to a Habitat Action Plan (HAP) (as part of the Mountain and Moorland HAP).
 Blanket bog is therefore considered to be a priority habitat for conservation both nationally and locally.

 Habitat management areas intend to increase the area of active blanket bog and enhance existing active blanket bog, improving habitat for associated upland plants, birds and other fauna.
 The restoration will improve breeding habitat for target species such as golden plover and hen harrier and increase the density of golden and white-tailed eagle prey, such as grouse species, wader species and hares.
-With 113ha of the peatland restoration >500m from any turbines (including existing adjacent wind farms), this provides enhanced foraging for eagles in areas away from the turbines and extends foraging areas for eagles that were previously unavailable due to the conifer plantation.
-The peatland restoration also includes an open corridor from Beinn Bheag up to Ben Aketil and Ben Sca, which lies in between the three proposed wind farms (Balmeanach, Ben Sca Redesign and Ben Aketil Repowering and Extension).

-It should also be noted that the proposed habitat management areas would be additional to those proposed for the Ben Sca Redesign Wind Farm, and are situated next to each other, which would provide further enhancement benefits due to the connectivity of habitat.
-The combined habitat management areas for Balmeanach and Ben Sca Redesign together deliver 1:10 peatland restoration along with 18% (track Option A) or 13% (track Option B) of enhancement (where access to Balmeanach Wind Farm is through Ben Sca Redesign Wind Farm, eliminating the need for an access track on Balmeanach Wind Farm), in line with NatureScot guidance and NPF4 Policy 3b requirements.
-A combined OHMP which would be implemented should both schemes be consented has been produced as presented in SEI Volume 5 Appendix A.
+It should be noted that the proposed habitat management areas would be additional to those proposed for the Balmeanach Wind Farm, and are situated next to each other, which would provide further enhancement benefits due to the connectivity of habitat.
+The combined habitat management areas for Ben Sca Redesign and Balmeanach together deliver 1:10 peatland restoration along with between 13% and 18% enhancement (where access to Balmeanach Wind Farm is through Ben Sca Redesign Wind Farm, eliminating the need for an access track on Balmeanach Wind Farm), in line with NatureScot guidance and NPF4 Policy 3b requirements.
+A combined OHMP which would be implemented should both schemes be consented has been produced, as presented in SEI Volume 5 Appendix A.